 SiteGenesis (Salesforce’s legacy reference architecture)

 Storefront Reference Architecture is the most recent Salesforce framework template.
 It’s designed for cutting-edge, mobile-first design and aims to provide retailers with an architecture reference when building stores on SFCC.
 It incorporates pre-built integrations with Salesforce Commerce Cloud API, data objects, and 3rd-party technologies via the Commerce Cloud LINK Technology Partner Program.
-It makes use of pre-built widgets/integrations with data objects, APIs, and 3rd-party elements.
+It uses pre-built widgets/integrations with data objects, APIs, and 3rd-party elements.
 It is an evolution of the old Demandware Site Genesis (1.0 and 2.0) programs.

 Storefront Reference Architecture is targeted as a tool to alleviate site development needs for frontend changes (i.e. the primary business case), and not targeted as a tool to improve page load speeds.
 This is because the integrations still introduce 3rd-party technologies and scripts to the page, which inherently slow the page down.